Bus torched in more Northern Ireland violence as British and Irish leaders call for calm - Local News 8

 A bus was set on fire on Lanark Way near the junction with Shankill Road, police said.
 Photos and video from the scene showed youths on both sides of the gate throwing projectiles across, including petrol bombs.

+Northern Irish Justice Minister Naomi Long called on people to “stop, before lives are lost.”

+“Utterly reckless and depressing to see more violence at interface areas tonight,” Long wrote on Twitter.
+“My heart goes out to those living in the area who are living with this fear and disturbance.”

-In a statement, Irish Taoiseach Micheal Martin condemned the violence and “attacks on police,” adding the “only way forward is to address issues of concern through peaceful and democratic means.”
+Earlier on Thursday, Irish Taoiseach Micheal Martin condemned the violence and “attacks on police,” adding the “only way forward is to address issues of concern through peaceful and democratic means,” he said in a statement.

 “Now is the time for the two Governments and leaders on all sides to work together to defuse tensions and restore calm,” Martin said.

-Note: This story has been corrected to reflect that the clashes on Springfield Road took place Thursday night, not Friday.